KhaLee2307/StrDA/README.md

 * You can also create the environment using `docker build -t StrDA .`

 ### Datasets
 Thanks to [ku21fan/STR-Fewer-Labels](https://github.com/ku21fan/STR-Fewer-Labels/blob/main/data.md), [baudm/parseq](https://github.com/baudm/parseq/blob/main/Datasets.md), and [Mountchicken/Union14M](https://github.com/Mountchicken/Union14M) for compiling and organizing the data.
-Please follow their guidelines regarding the license of each dataset.
+I highly recommend that you follow their guidelines to download the datasets and review the license of each dataset.

-- Evaluation datasets: LMDB archives for validation and testing
-- Synthetic datasets: LMDB archives for MJSynth (MJ), SynthTex (ST)
-- Real-world datasets: LMDB archives for ArT, COCO-Text (COCO), LSVT, MLT19, OpenVINO, RCTW17, ReCTS, UberText (Uber), TextOCR

 ## Running the code
 *Please pay attention to the warnings when running the code (e.g., select_data for target domain data, checkpoint of HDGE, and trained weights of DD).*